Powerlearnproject/se-day1-assignment-SimbaCrypto/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

-Challenges faced by software engineers includes Shifting Demands, Strict Deadline Schedules and Technical Debt amongst others However, to address these common challenges the implementation of agile methodologies, task prioritization, fostering timely and effective communication strategy, and regular reevaluation of project goals and timelines are all critical approaches that contribute to increased project efficiency and adaptability, which in turn allows for improved and manage challenges within the software engineering corridor
+ANSWER: Challenges faced by software engineers includes Shifting Demands, Strict Deadline Schedules and Technical Debt amongst others
+However, to address these common challenges the implementation of agile methodologies, task prioritization, fostering timely and effective communication strategy, and regular reevaluation of project goals and timelines are all critical approaches that contribute to increased project efficiency and adaptability, which in turn allows for improved and manage challenges within the software engineering corridor

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 ANSWER: Unit Testing: focuses on individual components or functions, verifying they perform as intended separately.
 Such testing helps uncover and repair errors at the initial stage, making it easier to troubleshoot individual areas of the code
 Integration testing: analyzes how various software components interact with one another.
 It seeks to identify difficulties that develop when components are mixed
 System testing: entails evaluating the entire application to ensure it satisfies all criteria and performs properly as a unit.
 This involves ensuring that all features operate together smoothly